Destinations Italy Milan & Lakes

 Aquaria Thermal Spa · Sirmione · Lake Garda

-Sirmione sits on a peninsula in southern Lake Garda over a natural sulphur hot spring — Roman-era thermal water bubbling up at 69°C. The Aquaria spa pools the water across multiple temperatures, with lake views.
-Open year-round, evening sessions are the move (lake under stars, fewer people, romantic).
+Sirmione sits on a peninsula in southern Lake Garda over a natural sulphur hot spring: Roman-era thermal water bubbling up at 69°C. The Aquaria spa pools the water across multiple temperatures, with lake views.
+Open year-round; book an evening session (lake under stars, fewer people, romantic).
 Combine with the Roman ruins at Grotte di Catullo at the tip of the peninsula.

 €55 day passOpen year-roundEvening sessions